-More comfortable than smartphones and more convenient than laptops, tablets have transformed the way we read, surf the internet, play, watch movies and have fun.
+More comfortable than smartphones and more convenient than laptops, tablets have transformed how we read, surf the internet, play, watch movies and have fun.
 Whether for fun, school, work, or any other activity, tablets can be convenient.
 It is not always easy to make an informed decision on the best tablets for college students because markets are flooded to the brim.
-Luckily, we are here to take the guesses out of the game.

-In this review and guide, we have picked the most popular and most effective tablets to make sure that you make the right decision for your studying needs.
+In this review, we have picked the most popular and most effective tablets to make sure that you make the right decision for your studying needs.

 Best Tablets for College Students at a Glance

 - Apple iPad Pro 10.5

 - Samsung Galaxy Tab Pro S Convertible 2 in 1

 - Best Budget Tablet: NEW Apple iPad Latest Model

 - Microsoft Surface Pro 4

 - Best Tablet for College: 2021 Apple iPad Mini

 In this review, we compared all the technical criteria, including but not limited to: